emdb-empiar/sfftk-rw/docs/_build/html/_sources/developing.rst.txt

 .. code-block:: python

-    from sfftkrw import api
+    import sfftkrw as sff

-    T = api.SFFTransformationMatrix(
+    T = sff.SFFTransformationMatrix(
         rows=3, cols=4,
         data="1 0 0 0 0 1 0 0 0 0 1 0"
     )

 Implicit
 ------------------------------------
-Use the :py:meth:`.SFFTransformationMatrix.from_array` class method to create an :py:meth:`.SFFTransformationMatrix` object directly from a ``numpy`` 2D array.
+Use the :py:meth:`sfftkrw.SFFTransformationMatrix.from_array` class method to create an :py:meth:`sfftkrw.SFFTransformationMatrix` object directly from a ``numpy`` 2D array.

 .. code-block:: python

     import numpy
-    from sfftkrw import api
+    import sfftkrw as sff

     t = numpy.random.rand(5, 5)
-    T = api.SFFTransformationMatrix.from_array(t)
+    T = sff.SFFTransformationMatrix.from_array(t)

-The `data` attribute then provides access the the string data while the :py:attr:`.SFFTransformationMatrix.data_array` attribute provides a ``numpy`` array of the matrix.
+The `data` attribute then provides access the the string data while the :py:attr:`sfftkrw.SFFTransformationMatrix.data_array` attribute provides a ``numpy`` array of the matrix.

 .. code-block:: python

     T.data_array

-:py:class:`.SFFLattice`
+:py:class:`sfftkrw.SFFLattice`
 ===================================================
-In a similar way to :py:class:`.SFFTransformationMatrix` objects, :py:class:`.SFFLattice` objects may be instantiated in several ways:
+In a similar way to :py:class:`sfftkrw.SFFTransformationMatrix` objects, :py:class:`sfftkrw.SFFLattice` objects may be instantiated in several ways:

 *   directly with either a ``numpy`` array, ``byte``-sequence or unicode string,
 *   explicitly from a numpy array, or